coliff/bootstrap-ie7/README.md

   A. Although this CSS does not include IE6-specific fixes, it does fix the webfonts icon, so it's worthwhile using the conditional code 'if lt IE 8' rather than 'if IE 7'.

-* Q. What about Boostrap 4?
+* Q. What about Bootstrap 4?

   A. I'm working on a new CSS file to add Internet Explorer 8 support to Bootstrap 4.
 Check it out at: https://github.com/coliff/bootstrap-ie8